 This sounds simple, but a beautiful bunch of fresh flowers placed in the guest room before they arrive is a detail that says you care.

 Flowers also bring life, color, and texture to a space - try to incorporate a couple of scented stems too depending on the time of year.
 There’s nothing lovelier than walking into a feminine bedroom idea that’s naturally scented with seasonal blooms.

 What should you have in your guest room?

-If you can, and you have the budget, go all out in your guest room.
+Aside from one of the best guest beds (an essential) if you can, and you have the budget, go all out in your guest room.
 This means extra towels, pillows, and blankets – ideally a choice of thicknesses for those cooler evenings and a couple of different pillows – a hard and soft option for example.

 Storage is key – a bedside table is essential and if you have the space a wardrobe and somewhere to store a suitcase.
 Door hooks are a great idea for dressing gowns and don’t forget a waste bin – dull but necessary!

 What are the simplest ways to enhance a guest room?